hmwill/Polynomials.jl/README.md

 	julia> 2x+5y+4

 to specify a specific polynomial that is an element of the ring `rg`.
+Observe that the coefficient values `2`, `4` and `4` have been implicitly converted to the coefficient type of the ring `rg`, which is `BigInt`.